mbounthavong/CUA_Academic_detailing_and_naloxone/README.md

 ### Step 3: Estimate the number at risk for the Kaplan-Meier table
 We used the Excel file from Tierney and colleagues to esitmate the number at risk.
 I used the paper by Walley and colleagues to input into Tierney and colleagues Excel sheet to properly estimate the number at risk in the Kaplan-Meier table.

-### Step 4: Extrapolate surivval to estimate the parameters for the survival functions
+### Step 4: Extrapolate survival to estimate the parameters for the survival functions
 Then, we used the R code by Guyot and collagues to fit into the `flexsurvreg` command to estimate the parameters for the survival function.